There’s something timeless and dreamlike about A Fantastic Woman by Sebastián Lelio. Perhaps because it’s set in a far-off yet … More

 Category: Drama

-Loveless (2017): a chilling tale of emotional detachment in materialistic Russia
+Loveless (2017) by Andrey Zvyagintsev: a chilling tale of emotional detachment in materialistic Russia

 After The Return, The Banishment, Elena (reviewed here) and Leviathan, Andrey Zvyagintsev’s Loveless offers another ruthless yet stylish perspective on … More

-120 BPM: a must-see film as intense and uncompromising as its subject
+120 BPM (2017) by Robin Campillo: a must-see film as intense and uncompromising as its subject

 Before the critical and French box office success of his new film 120BPM (120 Battements par Minute, 2017), Robin Campillo … More

-Djam (2017), an emotional musical trip between two continents.
+Djam (2017) by Tony Gatlif: an emotional musical trip between two continents.

 Djam is one of those films whose uplifting soundtrack instantly transports you to a different place and proves how music … More